charlesll/Spectra.jl/docs/Rameau.rst

 	hb_start: Float64, for double baseline correction, the breaking point after which the software will consider the BIRs in the high frequency region.
 Default = 1000.0.

 	basetype: String, the type of baseline you want to fit.
 Corresponds to the "basetype" parameter of the baseline function.
-Default = "KRregression".
+Default = "gcvspline".

 OUTPUTS: